GitauHarrison/notes/twilio_verify_2fa.md

 #### Build Project

-Let us make sure that we the structure shown at the beginning of the article works by building a minimalist application:
+Let us make sure that the structure shown at the beginning of the article works by building a minimalist application:

 `__init__.py: Create application instance`
 ```python